kurapica/IGAS/PLoop/README.md

 			------------ The method could be overrided by the attribute class ApplyAttribute　-　Apply the attribute to the target, overridable

-			------------ The class method called by the Loop system, don't use them _ClearPreparedAttributes　-　Clear the prepared attributes
+			------------ The class method called by the PLoop system, don't use them _ClearPreparedAttributes　-　Clear the prepared attributes
 			_CloneAttributes　-　Clone the attributes
 			_ConsumePreparedAttributes　-　Set the prepared attributes for target